dimagi/commcare-analytics-ansible/docs/production.md

 Production Environments
 =======================

-This page describes creating and managing production inventory files.
+This page describes creating and managing production environments.
-For details on deploying a production environment, see the [deployment page](/deployment).

 ### Directory overview

 Environments live in the `environments/` folder.

-To add a new environment you can follow the steps below, replacing `myproject` with your project name.
+To add a new environment you can follow the steps below, replacing `your_environment` with your environment name.

 ### Initialize environment directory